11 brilliant home highlight kits to create naturally sunkissed tones at home

 What's inside home highlight kits?

-• Applicators: Tint brush with foil, tint brush with balayage board, comb applicator, or cap and hook
+• Applicators: Tint brush with foil, tint brush with balayage board, comb applicator, or cap and hook.

-• Accessories: Gloves, and sometimes a mixing bowl, depending on your chosen application method
+• Accessories: Gloves, and sometimes a mixing bowl, depending on your chosen application method.

-• Conditioning mask: A conditioning after-treatment
+• Conditioning mask: A conditioning treatment to use on your hair post-highlighting.

 How to use home highlight kits with foils